anopszetex/node-repl/README.md

 # node-repl
-debugging application using bash and REPL
+debugging application using bash with node REPL